Papierkorb2292/MultiScoreboard/README.md

 # MultiScoreboard Minecraft Mod

-This Minecraft Fabric mod allows you to view multiple scoreboards on the sidebar at the same time!
+This Minecraft Fabric mod allows you to view multiple scoreboards and nbt data on the sidebar at the same time!

 ## Usage